top of page

 About me

 In 2007 I went to Bolivia, and joined the NGO, Comunidad Inti Wara Yassi (CIWY), which manages three wildlife sanctuaries and gives homes to animals rescued from illegal wildlife trafficking.
-It was this work, the communities and the stories that I found there, that, in 2012, inspired me to start the Brighton-based charity ONCA.
-Panthera onca means jaguar.
-Bridging social and environmental justice issues with creativity, ONCA promotes positive change by facilitating inclusive spaces for creative learning, artist support, story-sharing and community solidarity.
+It was this work, the communities and the stories that I found there, that inspired me to start the charity ONCA.
+Bridging social and environmental justice issues with creativity, from 2012 until 2024, ONCA promoted positive change in Brighton by facilitating inclusive spaces for creative learning, artist support, story-sharing and solidarity.
+Although ONCA has now closed, the space and the community taught me so much about the power of shared grief, joy, making mistakes, and learning from them.

 In 2018, I moved to the Western Isles in Scotland with my friend and companion, a dog called Nelo.
-I live and write by the sea, often travelling in a van called Wanda, whilst also being on the board of ONCA and Friends of Inti Wara Yassi, the UK charity that supports CIWY’s work.
+Now I live and write by the sea, learning to make art and travelling in a van called Wanda.
+I am also on the board of Friends of Inti Wara Yassi, the UK charity that supports CIWY’s work.

-My first book - a memoir, about life changing relationships with rescued wild animals - is published by Little A. It's called THE PUMA YEARS.
+My first book - a bestselling memoir about life changing relationships with rescued wild animals - is published by Little A. It's called THE PUMA YEARS.

 bottom of page